jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.7.3
+The latest version is 1.7.4

+### Version 1.7.4

+* Added "delete-folder" command
+* Renamed the --meta parameter of the "upload" command to --meta-input to prevent confusion

 ### Version 1.7.3